Coneheads: Hierarchy Aware Attention: Experiments

 \textbf{Neural Machine Translation (NMT) Transformers.} Transformers were first applied to NMT in \citet{vaswani2017attention}'s seminal transformer paper.
 We use the fairseq \texttt{transformer\_iwslt\_de\_en} architecture to train a German to English translation model on the IWSLT'14 De-En dataset \cite{ott2019fairseq, iwslt2014}.
 This architecture contains 39.5 million parameters and achieves near-SOTA performance on the IWSLT'14 De-En task for vanilla transformers \cite{ott2019fairseq}.
 As this model is the fastest transformer to train out of the tested models, we use it for ablations.

 \textbf{Vision Transformers.} Vision transformers (ViT) use transformer-like architectures to perform image classification \cite{dosovitskiy2020image}.
 In a ViT, image patches are used as a tokens in a transformer encoder to classify the image.
 We use the \textit{Data Efficient} Vision Transformer (DeiT) model proposed by FAIR, which uses a student-teacher setup to improve the data efficiency of ViTs \cite{touvron2021training}.
 DeiTs and ViTs share the same architecture, and the only differences are how they are trained and the distillation token.
-We train DeiT-Ti models with 5 million parameters on the ImageNet-1K dataset \cite{touvron2021training, imagenet}.
+We train DeiT-Ti models with 5 million parameters on the ImageNet-1K dataset for 300 epochs\cite{touvron2021training, imagenet}.
+We also train cone and dot product attention for 500 epochs, as we observed that training for more iterations improves performance.

 \textbf{Adaptive Input Representations for Transformers.} Adaptive input representations were introduced by Baevski and Auli for transformers in language modeling tasks \cite{baevski2018adaptive}.
 In adaptive inputs, rarer tokens use lower dimensional embeddings, which serves as a form of regularization.
 We use the fairseq \texttt{transformer\_lm\_wiki103} architecture (246.9M parameters) and train models on the WikiText-103 language modeling dataset with a block size of 512 tokens \cite{ott2019fairseq, merity2016pointer}.
 We also test the same architecture without adaptive inputs, which has 520M parameters.
 This version converges in significantly fewer iterations, allowing us to train such a large model.